Utilities Maintenance Worker, Senior

 Three years of experience as a Utilities Maintenance Worker in a position comparable to a Utilities Maintenance Worker II with the City of Turlock.

 Possession of an appropriate, valid Class B California Driver's License at the time of appointment, to be maintained as a condition of continued employment.

-Possession of a Water Distribution Grade III Certification issued by the Department of Public Health and a Collections System Maintenance Grade II Certification issued by the California Water Environment Association, or a Water Treatment Operator Grade II Certification issued by California State Water Resources Control Board
+Possession of a Water Distribution Grade III Certification issued by the California Division of Drinking Water and a Collections System Maintenance Grade II Certification issued by the California Water Environment Association, or a Water Treatment Operator Grade II Certification issued by California State Water Resources Control Board

 Possession of a current Backflow Prevention Assembly Tester certification issued by the CA-NV Section of American Water Works Association.

 Possession of a Hazardous Materials First Responder, Awareness Level, (FRA) Certification.

 Maintain the following physical abilities: see well enough to read, write and make observations, operate hand and power tools, vehicles and heavy equipment; hear well enough to converse on the